Here’s what makes a good breakfast for me:

 #6 – Protein Shake

-Protein and fish oil are the only supplements I take or ever took consistently.
+Protein and fish oil are the only supplements I take or ever took consistently and are great if you’re trying to bulk up on a budget.
 I don’t know if they work, but every time I drink a protein shake I feel like Popeye.
 It’s probably a placebo effect, but it works.
 I don’t care that it’s chemicals.
 I believe that reducing stress is the key to a long happy life.
 So I try not to stress about diet.
 People see me being strict about my diet, and think I’m stressed over it.
 But reducing the complexity of a diet to bare minimum essentials actually removes all stress.
 It allows me to focus on all the other things I have to do in my life.

 #5 – Balanced Meal